 We provide a smooth integration in your organization’s development process, and tailor our solution to fit your organization if required.

 We are proud to support the following companies with our software quality solutions.

 Since code quality is quite a broad term, lots of measurements should be taken to determine the code quality of a piece of code.

 Possible metrics to be applied are unit test code coverage, the number of compiler warnings, cyclomatic complexity, etc. TIOBE offers a predefined set of 8 software metrics to get a good indication of code quality.
 See our TIOBE Quality Indicator Quality Model for more details.

 This is quite a difficult question because there are all kind of quality aspects to software code.
 These aspects are nicely defined in the ISO/IEC 25010 standard.
 It ranges from reliability (no bugs) to maintainability (is my code comprehensive).

-Two easy ways to start with code quality is to start with manual code reviews and use the compiler warnings as your “free” code checker.
+Two easy ways to start with code quality are to start with manual code reviews and to use the compiler warnings as your “free” code checker.
 You can even use “treat warnings as errors” in your build environment to ensure no compiler warnings are accepted any more.

 Manual code reviews appear the most effective way of improving code quality.
 Human beings are very good in spotting potential problems and issues, which are of course a very good indicator whether code is maintainable.

 Possible drawbacks of manual code reviews are that they are subjective (depending on the reviewer) and time consuming.
 Moreover, deep flow analysis issues are hard to detect by human beings.
 If manual code reviews are backed up by automated code checkers you get a more complete picture that compensates for all drawbacks of manual code reviews.